ansible-collections/community.sops/docs/docsite/rst/guide.rst

 Working with encrypted data from other sources
 ----------------------------------------------

-You can use the ``community.sops.decrypt`` Jinja2 filter plugin to decrypt arbitrary data.
+You can use the :ref:`community.sops.decrypt Jinja2 filter <ansible_collections.community.sops.decrypt_filter>` to decrypt arbitrary data.
 This can be data read earlier from a file, returned from an action, or obtained through some other means.

 For example, assume that you want to decrypt a file retrieved from a HTTPS server with the `ansible.builtin.uri module <ansible_collections.ansible.builtin.uri_module>`_.
-To use the ``community.sops.sops`` lookup, you have to write it to a file first.
+To use the :ref:`community.sops.sops lookup <ansible_collections.community.sops.sops_lookup>`, you have to write it to a file first.
 With the filter, you can directly decrypt it:

 .. code-block:: yaml+jinja